rsasaki0109/slam-handbook-public-release/README.md

 </details>

-## Contributors of the Book (in an alphabetical order by their last name)
+## Contributors of the Book

 We deeply appreciate your contribution to this book!
+(in alphabetical order by their last name)

 Henrik Andreasson
 Arash Asgharivaskasi